krutikaambavane/sf_apt_prediction/README.md

 # sf_apt_prediction
-Predicting whether an apartment will be in SF or not using Logistic Regression
+Predicted whether an apartment will be in SF or not using Logistic Regression.
+Drew conclusions from the model accuracy and confusion matrix.